der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroupIterator.md

 # AdGroupIterator
 Provides methods to iterate through a list of ad groups.
+For more information about Iterators, see [Iterators](../concepts/iterators).
 Example usage:
 ```javascript
 var adGroupSelector = BingAdsApp.adGroups();